UniMath/agda-unimath/src/elementary-number-theory/peano-arithmetic.lagda.md

 ## Peano's 2nd axiom

-The identity relation is reflexive on the natural numbers.
+The identity relation on the natural numbers is reflexive.

 ```agda
 peano-axiom-2 : {l : Level} → UU l → UU l